Personalizing Agent Privacy Decisions via Logical Entailment: Related Work

 \subsection{Neurosymbolic Approaches for Reasoning}

-Prior works that are methodologically similar to ours broadly fall under neurosymbolic reasoning, specifically where the LLM acts as an interface to user inputs and offloads the reasoning through rule-based/logical approaches.
+Prior works that are methodologically similar to ours broadly fall under neurosymbolic reasoning, specifically where the LLM acts as an interface to user inputs and offloads the reasoning to rule-based/logical approaches.
 Such works include using an LLM to translate natural language into a formal intermediate language, which is then offloaded to a deterministic solver to perform the logical reasoning \cite{olausson2023linc, pan2023logic, trinh2024solving, ye2023satlm}.
-While \method{} does not employ a theorem solver, it does use few-shot prompting with LLMs to map data-sharing requests to levels in a corresponding ontology, which can then use a rule-base component to determine entailment.
+While \method{} does not employ a theorem solver, it does use few-shot prompting with an LLM to map data-sharing requests to levels in a corresponding ontology, which are then passed through a rule-base component to determine entailment.